conflictlab/dsc/README.md

 [![GitHub License](https://img.shields.io/github/license/conflictlab/dsc)](https://github.com/conflictlab/dsc/blob/main/LICENSE)
 ![GitHub Repo stars](https://img.shields.io/github/stars/conflictlab/dsc?style=social)

-R package to implement Dynamic Synthetic Control ---- an enhanced synthetic control method that accounts for varying speeds across units and times.
+Implements the Dynamic Synthetic Control (DSC) method as described in Cao and Chadefaux (2024).
+DSC extends the synthetic control method (Abadie and Gardeazabal, 2003; Abadie, Diamond, and Hainmueller, 2010, 2011, 2014) by accounting for varying response speeds across units and time.
+Using dynamic time warping (DTW), DSC aligns donor units with the treated unit in the pre-treatment period, mitigating bias caused by differential adaptation rates.
+It provides a data-driven procedure to construct synthetic control units based on a weighted combination of comparison units, improving counterfactual estimation in comparative case studies.
+The package includes functions for DSC implementation, placebo tests, and visualization tools for treatment effect inference.

 ## Installation